Jean O’Leary — Part 1

-Jean is perhaps best known for two key events: Jean organized the first meeting of lesbian and gay rights activists at the White House on March 26, 1977 (this historic meeting is the focus of Part 2 of Jean’s interview, which is featured in Episode 15); and co-founded the annual National Coming Out Day, which was first held on October 11, 1988.
+O’Leary is perhaps best known for two key events: she organized the first meeting of lesbian and gay rights activists at the White House on March 26, 1977 (this historic meeting is the focus of part 2 of O’Leary’s interview, which is featured in this episode); and she cofounded the annual National Coming Out Day, which was first held on October 11, 1988.

-In this episode of Making Gay History, Jean discusses a June 24, 1973 confrontation with trans activist Sylvia Rivera for which she is also remembered.
-The confrontation took place at the Gay Pride Gala in Washington Square Park in New York City’s Greenwich Village following the fourth annual Gay Pride parade.
+In this episode of Making Gay History, O’Leary discusses a confrontation between her and trans activist Sylvia Rivera—another event for which she is remembered.
+The confrontation took place at the 1973 Christopher Street Liberation Day rally in Washington Square Park in New York City’s Greenwich Village.
 The photo below is from that event, which was emceed by Vito Russo.
 (You can listen to Vito Russo’s MGH episode here and Sylvia Rivera’s episode here.)

-Jean wrote about her experiences at a Cleveland convent in the 1985 anthology, Lesbian Nuns: Breaking Silence.
+O’Leary wrote about her experiences at a Cleveland convent in the 1985 anthology Lesbian Nuns: Breaking Silence.

-A Remembrance of Jean O’Leary from Sean Strub
+A Remembrance of Jean O’Leary from Her Friend Sean Strub

 Jean was one of my very closest friends from around 1985 until her death.
-I did NGRA’s fundraising mail and wrote many of her public comments about the epidemic, at the DNC, etc. Both of my younger sisters, at different times when they were in their early 20s, attended the annual Women’s Dance Jean organized in Los Angeles for the LA Center, as her guest.
+I did NGRA [National Gay Rights Advocates]’s fundraising mail and wrote many of her public comments about the epidemic, at the DNC, etc. Both of my younger sisters, at different times when they were in their early 20s, attended the annual Women’s Dance Jean organized in Los Angeles for the LA Center, as her guest.

 A few months before, we were discussing when over the weekend we would have the coming out program with some prominent people who had agreed to participate.
 The question was which day of the weekend should we pick—it could have been Friday, Saturday or Sunday; other activities planned for the weekend could have worked around our much-hyped celebrity coming out.
-I suggested October 11, which was Cleve’s birthday, as a surprise and honor to him, since the quilt was the major attraction and the impetus for the coming out event in DC that weekend.
+I suggested October 11, which was Cleve [Jones, founder of the NAMES Project AIDS Memorial Quilt]’s birthday, as a surprise and honor to him, since the quilt was the major attraction and the impetus for the coming out event in DC that weekend.